-Butterfly's Intensive Outpatient Program (IOP) is a fee for service Treatment Program based on the USA Monte Nido eating disorder treatment program, established and developed by Carolyn Costin.
+Butterfly's Intensive Outpatient Program (IOP) is a fee for service Treatment Program inspired by the work of Carolyn Costin.

 The IOP aims to empower each person's healthy self and instil a strong belief in the hope of recovery.This program represents a unique and different approach to eating disorder treatment in Australia.

 Using combined elements of a strong clinical team, high staff to client ratio and individual treatment plans, the IOP works to enhance the ability for the individual to deal with his or her eating disorder by: